 There’s also the theory that it was the King of Castile ‘The Wise’ Alfonso X, who established around 1200 the first food-with-drink mandate to reduce the effects of alcohol in people.
 Of course, that complimentary snack could have also kept the patrons thirsty — just like pretzels do today, a typical snack in bars.

 Talking about salty food, that plain slice of bread soon developed into more exciting snacks.
 Topped with cured meat or served with cheese, with a side of brined olives or some delicious sardines, the art of bar snacks in Spain became a thing of legend.
 It still is.

 Today most Spanish bars will have at least a dozen different tapas available.
 Going out for tapas is much more than going out for drinks; it’s an extraordinary culinary experience.

 There are countless types of tapas to enjoy with a cold beer or a glass of wine in hand, and everyone has its favorites.
 These are the most common, and for a good reason — these are snacks elevated to gastronomic heights!
 The best part?
 You can get them and organize your own tapas night.

-Serve a side of black truffle potato chips and some delicious stuffed piquillo peppers, and you’ve got yourself an authentic night of tapas.
+Serve a side of Extra Virgin olive oil potato chips and some delicious stuffed piquillo peppers, and you’ve got yourself an authentic night of tapas.